IoT-Ignite/IgniteGreenhouse/README.md

 # Ignite Greenhouse for Android
-Ignite Greenhouse is an open-source IoT autonomous greenhouse project for data collection, visualization, and device management.
-You can see various sensor data from your greenhouse on your Android device.
+Ignite Greenhouse is an open-source IoT project for data collection, visualization and managing your greenhouse.
+You can see various sensor data from your greenhouse on your app.

+For more details about project visit [Github Page](https://iot-ignite.github.io/IgniteGreenhouse).

 ## Getting Started